coderinblack08/blog/posts/type-graphql.md

 );
 ```

 That's it folks!
-Checkout the contest pug repo if you want to see an example of both technologies!
-Peace ✌️ .
+Checkout the Contest Pug repo if you want to see an example of both technologies! **Peace ✌️** .

-P.S.
-If you aren't using GraphQL, **you're missing out big time**.